 If you already have a lot of different websites with multiple subdomains, a Multi-Domain is probably the best choice for you.
 If you have a single primary domain, several subdomains, and will potentially diversify your site further in the future, a Wildcard SSL certificate is likely your best bet.

-If you want to know more about SSLs and Cyber Security the following courses can help you.
+The following courses can help you to know more about SSLs and Cyber Security.

-The ITIL® 4 Foundation Certification exam will give a basic knowledge of the ITIL concepts to the learners, the terminology which is to be used will be introduced and the structure of the course will be outlined in an effective manner as well.
-This will be an entry level exam which will help the learners to obtain a certain level of skills which will be needed in order to work in the area of service management in organisations.
+The ITIL® 4 Foundation Certification exam will give a basic knowledge of the ITIL concepts to the learners.
+The terminology which is to be used will be introduced.
+The structure of the course will be outlined in an effective manner as well.
+This will be an entry level exam which will help the learners to obtain a certain level of skills.
+It will be needed in order to work in the area of service management in organisations.

 The course is extensive and covers a range of key modules such as penetration testing essentials, open source intelligence methodology, social engineering penetration testing and network penetration testing methodology.
 Each module is discussed in-depth ensuring learners gain a firm understanding of the importance of applying skills learned in penetration testing methodology.

 This Certified Chief Information Security Officer programme is a first of its kind training.
 It is suited for top-level information security executives and any individual interested or aspiring to enter this field.
 The CCISCO focuses on technical knowledge and the application of information security management principles.
 The complete focus is on the point of view of an executive management.